-While it remains unclear what the administrative reasons are, sources within the commerce ministry say Mr. Somah was reported to the President when he tried helping some businesses process their IPDs in the absence of the Minister, though it falls within the mandate of his office.
+While it remains unclear what the administrative reasons are, sources within the commerce ministry say Mr. Somah was reported to the President when he tried helping some businesses process their IPDs in the absence of the Minister, internationally, as Liberia gets countering of terrorist ready to seek membership from the International Network of FIUs (EgmontGroup) that presently has 170 countries as members.